-- 1. THAT in the first instance, monitoring of consented activities at the DAS Paritutu Road plant in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- THAT in the first instance, monitoring of consented activities at the Corteva Agrisciences New Zealand Ltd Paritutu Road plant in the 2021-2022 year be altered from that in 2020-2021 by reducing the stormwater sampling occasions from four to one. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.